Harry Järv

-Harry Järv (27 March 1921 – 21 December 2009) was a Finnish-Swedish librarian, author and translator.
+Harry Järv (27 March 1921 – 21 December 2009) was a Swedish-speaking Finnish and Swedish librarian, author and translator.
 He was a lieutenant-ranked veteran of World War II.
 By his political views, Järv was an anarcho-syndicalist.

 Early years and wartime

 Järv was born in a farmer's family in the Western Finnish municipality of Korsholm.
 After graduating from high school in Vaasa, Järv went to sea at the age of 18.
 As the Winter War broke out in November 1939, he enlisted in the Finnish Army as a volunteer.
 Later in World War II, Järv was a platoon leader in the 61st Infantry Regiment that consisted almost exclusively of Swedish-speaking Finns.
 He was a member of a patrol unit, leading recon and combat patrols behind the enemy lines.
 In September 1943, Järv was seriously wounded by a landmine, and he spent the rest of the war at Saint Göran Hospital in Stockholm.

 Järv carried a camera through the war and took plenty of pictures that were later published in his books.
 The 2004 Finnish war film Beyond the Front Line is based on Järv's diaries.
 In 1945, Järv helped his former superior, Alpo Marttinen, flee Finland to Sweden, although Järv said he didn't like Marttinen as a person.
 Colonel Marttinen, who later joined the United States Army, was involved with the Weapons Cache Case.